tylerdave/OpenAPI-Tutorial/presentation/slides.md

 # REST

 ???
+- When we talk about APIs we often use the term REST
 - REST is a *HUGE* topic
 - For our purposes you just need to know a few things